 Regularly train employees on how to detect email phishing.
 We offer this to our clients as an education so that employees are truly assets and not liabilities.

-There are certain features that generally indicate a phishing email:
+The following features generally indicate a phishing email:

 If you suspect a phishing email, call the sender directly.
 Even if the email looks legitimate, be cautious about clicking links or giving out personal information.